suprbh/faceRec/PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.

-We offer a menu of authentication methods that are easy for your users and easy for you.
+We offer a menu of authentication methods that make it easy for your users to connect to your app.

 ## Quote from You ##
   > A quote from a spokesperson in your company.